 Sponsored content

 OptegraCataracts are a common eye condition that cause clouding of the eye lens.
-According to the Royal National Institute of Blind People (RNIB), cataracts affect around 2.5 million people aged 65 and over in the UK – and are a leading cause of blindness in the UK.
+According to the Royal National Institute of Blind People (RNIB), cataracts affect around 2.5 million people aged 65 and over in the UK – and are a leading cause of blindness.
 For this reason, if you have cataracts affecting your vision, it’s important to seek treatment as soon as possible.

 With that said, we’ve partnered with independent healthcare provider, Optegra, to explore seven life-changing benefits of cataract surgery.